 Create IAMSessionBroker

-IAM role.
-Creating a dedicated Service Role enables flexibility for the IAM Session Broker architecture.
-Applications should trust the Service Role to assume their access role.
-The service role doesn’t have any permissions.
+IAM role representing the service principal.
+Creating a dedicated service principal role enables flexibility for the IAM Session Broker architecture.
+Applications should trust the service principal role to assume their access principal role.
+The service principal role doesn’t have any permissions.
 Per requirements, applications and IAM Session Broker should be in the same account.
-The applications access role’s trust policy acts as an IAM resource-based policy.
-When a resource-based policy grants access to a principal in the same account, no additional identity-based policy is required (documentation).
+The application access principal role trust policy is an IAM resource-based policy.
+When a resource-based policy grants access to a principal in the same account, no additional identity-based policy is required for the principal role (documentation).

-Note: Applications access role trust policy uses the IAMSessionBroker
+Note: Application access principal role trust policy uses the IAMSessionBroker

 role ID once saved.
 Deleting or altering the IAMSessionBroker

-role will require applications to update their access role’s trust policy to apply the new IAMSessionBroker
+role will require applications to update their access principal role trust policy to apply the new IAMSessionBroker

 role ID.